Sophie Martens is excited to start her first year at Tufts University School of Medicine, and relieved she finally found a place to live in Boston.

 “Definitely was a long hard process competing with all the other people looking for apartments in such a housing shortage right now,” she said.

-The resulting pressure on rental inventory and prices, a longstanding issue, has become more urgent in an increasingly tight housing market and amid a surge in the student population.
+The resulting pressure on rental inventory and prices, a longstanding issue, has become more urgent in an increasingly tight housing market and amid a continued rise in the student population.
 It’s a tension at play not just in Boston, but also nearby communities that house many of the area’s more than 50 colleges and universities.

 Somerville Mayor Katjana Ballantyne said schools should be responsible for housing their students and should think creatively about how to build more dorms on campus.